Want to get my easy to follow Tech Tips in your email?

 Next, all that data collection and transmission that’s taking place in the background can negatively affect the performance of your machine and use up a good chunk of your monthly Internet data allotment (if your Internet service plan has one).

-Luckily, it’s very easy to disable the Windows service that’s responsible for much of the data collection and transmission that’s taking place.
-It’s called “Connected User Experiences and Telemetry” and this video shows how to disable it.
+Luckily, it’s very easy to disable the Windows service that’s responsible for much of this data collection and transmission that’s taking place should you choose to do so.
+The service in question is called “Connected User Experiences and Telemetry” and this video shows how to disable it.

 Do you prefer following written instructions?
 If so, here you go…